Display

 Inline Block

 This example sets the display to inline-block.
-The d-ib class makes the element an inline-block element, allowing it to sit within a line of text while also respecting width and height properties.
+The d-ib utility makes the element an inline-block element, allowing it to sit within a line of text while also respecting width and height properties.

 Inline Grid